Do you know what a ZOTZ is?

 Mr. Pilkington and his wife have certainly passed away by this time.
 They were old when I was young.
 Last I knew an old friend of mine, Mike Swanson had purchased the Pilkington’s store building and adjacent home.
 I had a chance to see it several long years ago and the old store has been converted into a man cave style garage which is very cool but it was a little sad to stand in there with the memories I had and know I would never have the opportunity to go in there with a pocket full of cash and buy my own ZOTZ.

-I had forgotten most of these memories until last night when I opened the tin that held the candy from a man who is the sweetest gift of all.
+I had forgotten most of these memories until last night when I opened the tin that held the candy of my childhood dreams.

 Peace and Love,